Mint Julep Variations

 Strawberry Mint Julep

-This version is fun, fruity, and super summery.
+This summer bourbon cocktail version (pictured below) is fun, fruity, and super seasonal.
 You'll just muddle some strawberries into the cocktail and garnish with a couple fresh strawberries.
-This is a great way to make a julep feel a little bit lighter (and perhaps more accessible to bourbon newbies!).
+This is a great way to make a julep feel a little bit lighter (and perhaps more accessible to bourbon newbies).
 As written, I suggest making the drink in a cocktail stirring glass and straining it so that you can remove the strawberry pulp, but feel free to make this right in the serving glass if you don't mind the pulp.

 Ingredients